 You pay a lot of money for a smartphone and, when you think about it, apps that do this aren’t that smart.
 By simply showing a phone number apps throw away all the potential of smartphone’s advanced interface.

-Listen to Max talk about what factors have kept Visual IVR from proliferating, and hear what the other panelists have to say.
+Listen to Max talk about what factors have kept Web Call-Backs from proliferating, and hear what the other panelists have to say.

-Finally, some good examples of Visual IVR!
-Listen to Shai and Tobias as they explain why these examples best illustrate the concept of Visual IVR.
+Finally, some good examples of Web Call-Backs!
+Listen to Shai and Tobias as they explain why these examples best illustrate the concept of Web Call-Backs/Visual IVR.

 As we all know, the multi-channel nature of today’s customer journey is changing rapidly.
 Contact centers, which for decades only had to worry about phone calls, now have to deal with interactions over social media, email, web chats, SMS and other emerging channels.

-Listen to Brett as he starts the conversation off, discussing whether Visual IVR is a permanent part of the customer experience landscape, or just a stop-gap measure.
+Listen to Brett as he starts the conversation off, discussing whether Web Call-Backs are a permanent part of the customer experience landscape, or just a stop-gap measure.